-January 24, I read as part of Calgary's Single Onion reading series.
-This series, created by Kirk Miles, is where I first heard the word, spoken, and inspired me to return to writing and encouraged me to share my poetry.
+-January 24, Feature Poet, Calgary's Single Onion reading series.
+This series, created by Kirk Miles, is where I first heard the word spoken and was inspired to return to writing and to share my poetry.

 That Forgotten Place, inspired by TS Elliot.

 -in early February, I participated in the Loft 112 project

 Cards for Community with my submission for the neighbourhood of Deer Run.